What Are Clinical Psychologists Most Likely to Be Involved In?

 They work with people of all age groups, from children to older adults, who may be experiencing a wide range of difficulties.
 These difficulties can include mental health issues, physical health problems, or disabilities.

 They provide therapy and counselling to help individuals overcome personal difficulties, improve their emotional well-being, and develop healthier coping mechanisms.
+Their work has a profound impact, as it can lead to significant positive changes in individuals' lives.

 Clinical psychologist certification